argumentcomputer/lurk-beta/spec/soundness-notes.md

 digest.
 This has no effect on soundness, only on data privacy -- but it is still worth noting.

 A second consideration which *does* relate directly to soundness is that because Lurk is dynamically typed, any given 'value' could be of any type.
-If explicit type information were not a part of every epxression's concrete representation, then soundness could be violated.
+If explicit type information were not a part of every expression's concrete representation, then soundness could be violated.
 Lurk resolves this problem by representing every datum as *two* field elements -- one that uniquely specifies the expression's *type* and one that specifies the value.
 Note that the data element for some types is 'immediate', and that for others is a hash digest.